GospelTrust/kairos-th-513/docs/content/_week-03/session-07b.md

 3. There are several problems, real or imagined, with this view:

-   - a.
-God’s election seems quite arbitrary
+   - God’s election seems quite arbitrary

-   - b.
-It impairs human free will.
+   - It impairs human free will.

-   - c.
-No verse in the Scripture states that God makes some people incapable of believing, on account that they are not elected for salvation.
+   - No verse in the Scripture states that God makes some people incapable of believing, on account that they are not elected for salvation.

 ## B. A counter view proposed by Jacobus Arminius (1560-1609)